Mobile Operations Center

 Must be regularly able to work at off-site locations and to either transport self or be transported to same.

-The Training Coordinator supervises training staff.
-The Training Coordinator may also carry out supervisory responsibilities in accordance with the organization’s policies and applicable laws.
-Responsibilities include interviewing, hiring, and training employees; planning, assigning, scheduling and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.
+The Training Specialist I may carry out supervisory responsibilities in accordance with the organization's policies and applicable laws.
+Responsibilities include training employees; planning, assigning, and directing work; appraising performance; addressing complaints and resolving problems.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.